Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 “It’s a pity that such a moment of eternity was taken from us," Vingegaard said.
 "I’m really disappointed about that.
 I was looking forward to celebrating this overall win with my team and the fans.
 Everyone has the right to protest, but not in a way that influences or endangers our race.”

-The teams reportedly improvised a private podium ceremony afterward so riders could celebrate.
+The teams reportedly improvised a private podium ceremony later so riders could celebrate.

 Organizers said the final stage “ended early to ensure the safety of the riders.”